 To conduct our research, we constructed experimental markets in the United States and Singapore in which participants traded stocks to earn real money.
 We randomly assigned participants to ethnically homogenous or diverse markets.
 We found that markets comprised of diverse traders did a 58 percent better job at pricing assets to their true value.
 Overpricing was higher in homogenous markets because traders are more likely to accept speculative prices, we found.
 Their pricing errors were more correlated than in diverse markets.
 And when bubbles burst, homogenous markets crashed more severely.

-Many people share a sense of moral responsibility to advocate for diversity in organizations, but what is the functional value of diversity in the workplace?
-Over half a century of research has provided few straightforward or consistent answers.
-Some studies have shown diverse teams—that is, teams comprised of people of different races, genders, and backgrounds—promote creativity, foster critical thinking, and tend to make better, more thoughtful decisions because they consider a wider range of perspectives.
+Companies promote diversity in the workplace as a moral imperative with “bottom line benefits.”
+But research on the value of diversity is mixed.
+Some studies have found diverse teams—meaning workgroups comprised of employees of different races, genders, and backgrounds—promote creativity, nurture critical thinking, and tend to make better, more thoughtful decisions because they consider a wider range of perspectives.
 Other studies indicate diverse teams fuel interpersonal conflicts, reduce cohesion, and slow the pace of learning.